Joseph A. Greco

-Joseph Anthony Greco (December 5, 1919 – September 16, 2006) was a member of the Wisconsin State Assembly.
+Joseph Anthony Greco (December 5, 1919 – September 16, 2006) an American politician.
+He was a member of the Wisconsin State Assembly.

 Biography

 Greco was born in Milwaukee, Wisconsin.
 During World War II, he served in the United States Army.
 Greco was Roman Catholic and was a member of the Society of the Holy Name.
 He graduated from Lawrence University and received his law degree from Marquette University Law School.
 He practiced law in Milwaukee.

 Political career

 Greco was a member of the Assembly from 1955 to 1960.
 He was a Democrat.